lumunge/100-days-of-code/README.md

 # 100 DAYS OF CODE

-A repository to keep track of a roadmap to being a more knoweledgable developer
+A a roadmap to being a more knoweledgable developer.

 # Why?